tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

  LIMIT 2;
 ```

-In the above mentioned code snippet everything runs server side except of the ```IQbservable<TEntity>.Subscribe``` method.
+In the above mentioned C# code snippet everything runs server side except of the ```IQbservable<TEntity>.Subscribe``` extension method.
 It subscribes to your ksqlDB stream created in the following manner:

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi.Http;